AnHosu/iot_poc/publishing.md

 In this tutorial we will obtain a value from a sensor and publish it to a topic on AWS.
 No added shenanigans; this is as simple as it gets.

 # Registering the Sensor in IoT Core
+Before we can start connecting a sensor to AWS, we need to register the sensor or system as a so-called Thing in AWS IoT Core.
+The docs have a [getting started guide](https://docs.aws.amazon.com/iot/latest/developerguide/register-device.html "AWS IoT docs")
 # Setting up the SDK

 # Scripting